 There should be a dialogue with Shareholders based on the mutual understanding of objectives.
 The Board as a whole has responsibility for ensuring that a satisfactory dialogue with Shareholders takes place.

 The Group engages in two-way communication with both its institutional and private investors and responds quickly to all queries received.
-The Group uses its website xppower.com to give private investors access to the same information that institutional investors receive in terms of investor presentations.
-This includes video interviews with the Chief Executive and Finance Director available on the morning of the day the interim and annual results are published.
+The Group uses its website www.xppower.com to give private investors access to the same information that institutional investors receive in terms of investor presentations.
+This includes video interviews with the Chief Executive Officer and Chief Financial Officer available on the morning of the day that the interim and annual results are published.
 The Company also makes available a number of informational videos on its investor relations website which cover products, markets, strategy, business model, growth drivers and its investment proposition.

 Interested parties are also able to register for the Group's email alert service on this website to receive timely announcements and other information published from time to time.

-The Board members receive any feedback prepared by brokers or our financial PR company following meetings with Shareholders in order to keep in touch with Shareholders' opinion.
+The Board members receive any feedback prepared by brokers or our financial PR company following meetings with Shareholders in order to keep in touch with Shareholders' opinions.

 The Board should use the Annual General Meeting to communicate with investors and to encourage their participation.

 The Annual General Meeting is an opportunity to communicate with Shareholders and certain Directors are available to answer any questions.